“I arrived in Dublin on Holy Thursday…”

 In the journal, Skinnider provides a day-by-day account of her experiences during the conflict, beginning with her arrival in Dublin on Holy Thursday, through the action in which she was wounded, to her arrest in the hospital where she was recovering.
 The account includes encounters with James Connolly, Nora Connolly, Michael Mallin, Constance Markievicz, the Plunketts, and many others.

 Although we have not yet fully explored the Loretta Clarke Murray collection, it promises to provide a unique perspective of the Irish nationalist movement through the eyes and words of female activists.
 In addition to Skinnider’s journal, the collection contains writings from Máire (Molly) Gill, member of the Cumann na mBan; Maude Gonne, head of the Women’s Peace Committee and founder of the Women’s Prisoner’s Defence League; and autograph books circulated by inmates in women’s prisons in Ireland in 1922-1924.
-Murray is also the source of bulk of the Burns Library’s collection of Cuala Press materials.
+Murray is also the source of bulk of the Loretta Clarke Murray collection of women in revolutionary Ireland.

 We are eager to share this new material with you and will write more about it, especially when the collection is processed and available for use.
 As you have questions about our other holdings regarding the Easter Rising, please contact us.
 Other archival collections at the Burns Library of interest on this general topic — and open for research use in the Library — are the Kathleen Daly Clarke papers and collection of Thomas Clarke and Irish political materials and Mary Boyle O’Reilly papers.